HOW TO DEFROST A FREEZER QUICKLY: STEP-BY-STEP GUIDE PLUS METHODS TO AVOID, INCLUDING USING SALT!

 - Put down newspaper or towels on the floor

-- Put bowls of lukewarm water on throughout freezer … you’d think hot water would be better but this weird thing called the mpemba effect means lukewarm is quicker
+- Put bowls of lukewarm water throughout freezer.
+You would think hot water would be better, but this weird thing called the mpemba effect means lukewarm is quicker

 - Shut the door in between wiping